facebook/sapling/contrib/wix/README.txt

-The MSI packages built by thg-winbuild require elevated (admin) privileges to be installed due to the installation of MSVC CRT libraries under the %system32% folder.
+The MSI packages built by thg-winbuild require elevated (admin) privileges to be installed due to the installation of MSVC CRT libraries under the C:\WINDOWS\WinSxS folder.
 Thus the InnoSetup installers may still be useful to some users.

 To build your own MSI packages, clone the thg-winbuild [1] repository and follow the README.txt [2] instructions closely.
 There are fewer